Asexuality Is So Much More Than "Not Having Sex"

 Brianna used to feel like she needed to overcompensate for not experiencing sexual attraction.
-Until her early 20s, the grocery store manager from New Jersey would go along with friends in conversation and agree that she thought someone was hot or that she was interested in having sex with them.
-Then in 2012, she discovered asexuality, an umbrella of orientations centered on experiencing little or no sexual attraction toward others.
+Until her early 20s, the supermarket manager would go along with friends in conversation and agree that she thought someone was hot or that she was interested in having sex with them.
+Then in 2012, she discovered asexuality, an umbrella of orientations centred on experiencing little or no sexual attraction toward others.
 After posting on a message board called Gaia Online to get advice about how she was really feeling, she entered a new era.

 “I was like, ‘Holy crap, that’s my people!’
 I spent the whole week researching.
 It was the best thing I ever found, that something wasn’t wrong with me,” says Brianna, now 31, who asked us to use only her first name for privacy.
 “That brought me a lot of joy, just knowing that there’s not something wrong with me and it’s normal and there are other people out there who can relate.”